sigcsets/sigcse2016/authors/specialsessions.md

 Special sessions are your opportunity to customize and experiment with the SIGCSE conference format.
 Special sessions should NOT replicate existing SIGCSE session formats (i.e., panels, paper presentations, and poster sessions).
-They are 75 minutes in length and are scheduled in standard conference spaces.
+They scheduled in standard conference spaces.
 Within these constraints, the form is yours to design.